SenseBoxTI/Firmware/README.md

 ## ADC
 Setup:
 1. Connect potentiometer to the ADC ports through the debug header (AUDIO ADC CHANNEL 7, GPIO 8) (or MOLEX connector if prepared).
+2. Try the secondary aswell.
+Or connect both to the same potentiometer.

 Test:
 1. Look at the values returned by the 'ADCTest' sensor in the measurements output.